AstunTechnology/nrw-custom-geonetwork/README.md

 * Start just the postgres container so that you can create the database:

 ```
-docker-compose --env-file .env-local -f docker-compose-postgres.yml up -d
+docker-compose --env-file .env -f docker-compose-postgres.yml up -d
 ```

-* Then edit `.env-local` to reference the correct `POSTGRES_DB_NAME` and start up all of the containers:
+* Then edit `.env` to reference the correct `POSTGRES_DB_NAME` and start up all of the containers:

 ```
-docker-compose --env-file .env-local up -d
+docker-compose --env-file .env up -d
 ```

 ### Optional services

-* Ensure that their section in `.env-local` is filled in, that their `docker-compose-XXX.yml` file is included in the `COMPOSE_FILE` variable in `.env-local` and that any mapped volume overrides are correct on the local side.
+* Ensure that their section in `.env` is filled in, that their `docker-compose-XXX.yml` file is included in the `COMPOSE_FILE` variable in `.env` and that any mapped volume overrides are correct on the local side.

 ## Antivirus

 SSH onto the server running the containers.
-Ensure the correct credentials are completed in the SMTP section of `docker-geonetwork/.env-local`.
+Ensure the correct credentials are completed in the SMTP section of `docker-geonetwork/.env`.
 Note that the email address will be used as both the `FROM` address and the `TO` address, and if you are using Amazon SES then it needs to be a verified email.

 Edit `docker-geonetwork/clamav/run-clamav.sh` to scan the correct volume (the default is `/var/lib/docker/volumes`).
 If your login user is not `astun` then do a find and replace with the correct username to set the folder paths.